mdnurahmed/hackerrank-sql-problems/Select By ID/README.md

 In this problem,

 We need the all the attribute of the matched records from CITY table.
 We can use all-column wildcard (*) with SELECT clause with FROM clause for this .
-There is no condition so we gotta return all the records.
+The condition is where ID of the records are 1661 .
+We can do this using WHERE clause.

 ## Code
 ```
 SELECT *
-FROM CITY;
+FROM CITY
+WHERE
+    ID=1661;
 ```